-At the end of any exam-based classroom course, if the student's final course grade is less than the mandatory 70% required by Practical Nursing program standards, the student may utilize their option to retest on ONE exam they have failed during the course.
-Required remediation work will need to be completed in order to retake the exam to potentially improve their final grade to passing at 70%.
-The exam to be retaken will be the lowest scoring exam (See Example #1 below).
-If multiple exam scores below 70% are identical, the instructors will choose which exam is to be retaken.
-If the student scores higher than a 70% on the retaken exam, they will receive a 70% (PN Program's passing score) on that single exam to be recorded in the gradebook as a replacement for the original grade regardless of the score achieved on the retaken exam (See Example #2 below).
-The student will have five school days following the last scheduled course exam to complete required remediation and retake the exam with the assessment center.
-At the end of the course, if the one exam's retest score of 70% is not sufficient to bring the student's test average above passing (70%), the retest option cannot be utilized.
+- The exam to be retaken will be the student's lowest scored exam in the course (See Example #1 below). - If multiple exam scores below 70% are identical, the instructors will choose which exam is to be retaken. - If the student scores higher than a 70% on the retake exam, the student will receive a 70% (PN Program's minimum passing score) on that single exam to be recorded in the gradebook as a replacement for the original grade (See Example #2 below). - Instructors will assign remediation that the student is required to complete in order to retake the exam. - The student will have five school days following the last scheduled course exam to complete required remediation work and retake the exam with the Assessment Center. - If the retest score of 70% is not sufficient to bring the student's course average at or above passing (70% minimum), the retest option cannot be utilized and the student will be dismissed from the program. - This policy does not apply to the Dosage Calculation test.